The Engagement is Over, But What Happens to the Ring?

 110 years Later, the Test Remains the Same

 The Adjudicator noted that while many elements of marriage are different today than they were in 1917, the test of who owns an engagement ring has stood the test of time.
 As such, the case would have to be determined by deciding whether Sherrington’s postponement of the wedding was really just a postponement or if it was tantamount to a cancellation.

 The Adjudicator found Sherrington made the unilateral decision to postpone the wedding, and Arbuckle made the unilateral decision to end their relationship, but only after trying to propose new wedding dates.
 However, Sherrington would not agree to set a new date.
 In addition, after the engagement was over, Sherrington texted Arbuckle, writing, “Do you want to just keep your ring?” and followed up with “It’s up to u”.
 Arbuckle responded, “I would like to yes.
 Is that ok?”
 Sherrington replied, “Sure it’s up to u.
 If I need money later (we) can always do something with that.”

 Ultimately, the Adjudicator ruled that Arbuckle was entitled to keep the ring, writing

 In my view, as of April 22, 2016, the ring belonged exclusively and unconditionally to Lauren Arbuckle, regardless of who broke off the engagement.
 As noted further, I find there was no agreement that it be pledged as collateral.

 Separation can be a confusing and stressful time.
 In addition to the emotional weight of a separation, careful consideration needs to be given to the division of property.
-The lawyers at Lex Arbesman Legal can help make this difficult time as stress-free as possible.
+The lawyers at NULaw can help make this difficult time as stress-free as possible.
 We help our clients understand their legal rights and obligations while weighing their options.
 We want our clients to save money, time and stress.
 Please contact us by email or phone at 416-481-5604 to book a consultation.